-Using a smart thermostat isn’t just smart for saving on heating costs.
-It can also alert you if there’s a problem with your furnace.
+Having a smart thermostat isn’t just wise for spending less on heating costs.
+It can also let you know if there’s a problem with your furnace.

-The Google Nest has a function called Furnace Heads Up, which will let you know if it detects an issue with your heating system.
-You’ll notice the alert on the thermostat, in the app and in your monthly Nest Home report.
+The Google Nest has a feature called Furnace Heads Up, which will alert you if it notices an issue with your heating system.
+You’ll notice the warning on the thermostat, in the app and in your monthly Nest Home report.

 One of the most frequent issues is: “Nest noticed that your furnace shuts down within 15 minutes of heating.”
-Here’s what's doing on and how you can fix it.
+Here’s what’s doing on and how you can correct it.

 Your Furnace is Short Cycling

-When you see the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” it's saying your furnace is short cycling.
-Short cycling is when the furnace switches on for a short period of time then turns off.
-This HVAC game of red light, green light stops your home from heating up and can increase your energy bill.
-It can also increase deterioration on your furnace.
-It may also be more likely to break down and may even require replacement sooner.
+When you see the message “Nest noticed that your furnace shuts down within 15 minutes of heating,” that means your furnace is short cycling.
+Short cycling is when the furnace turns on for a short period of time then switches off.
+This HVAC game of red light, green light prevents your home from heating up and can increase your energy bill.
+It can also increase wear and tear on your furnace.
+It may also be more susceptible to breaking down and may even require replacement more quickly.

-Without Furnace Heads Up, you might not detect your furnace is turning on and off frequently, since its blower fan might keep running.
-This feature can recognize power interruptions that take place during short cycling.
+Without Furnace Heads Up, you might not detect your furnace is turning on and off often, since its blower fan might keep going.
+This feature can detect power interruptions that happen during short cycling.

 How Do I Keep My Furnace from Short Cycling?

-If your air filter is too dirty, it will restrict airflow.
-Your furnace will then shut down prematurely to prevent overheating.
-We encourage replacing flat filters once a month, and pleated filters every three months.
-It’s easy to stay on top of changing your filter by adding a Filter Reminder on your thermostat.
+If your air filter is too dirty, it will limit airflow.
+Your furnace will then shut down prematurely to avoid overheating.
+We encourage replacing flat filters every month, and pleated filters every three months.
+It’s easy to stay on top of replacing your filter by adding a Filter Reminder on your thermostat.

-If you’ve changed your filter after receiving a Furnace Heads Up alert, you can do a test to see if that repairs the problem.
+If you’ve replaced your filter after getting a Furnace Heads Up alert, you can run a test to see if that repairs the problem.

-- Push the ring to pull up the Quick View menu, where you’ll select "settings" and then "equipment."
+- Press the ring to bring up the Quick View menu, where you’ll choose “settings” and then “equipment.”

-- The thermostat will display the wires linked to it.
-Choose "continue."
+- The thermostat will display the wires connected to it.
+Choose “continue.”

-- You’ll see system components shown.
-Hit "test."
+- You’ll see system components displayed.
+Select “test.”

-- Choose "Furnace Heads Up" and follow the instructions.
-Your furnace will go through a 15-minute heating test and give you the results when it’s finished.
+- Choose “Furnace Heads Up” and follow the instructions.
+Your furnace will run a 15-minute heating test and tell you the results when it’s done.

-Google says if the filter is clean or if your furnace didn’t pass the test, something else could be awry that requires professional assistance.
-If this happens, contact Broad Ripple Service Experts at 317-527-0271 for furnace repair.
+Google says if the filter is clean or if your furnace didn’t clear the test, something else could be awry that requires professional help.
+If this happens, contact Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 for furnace repair.

 Clean or Replace Your Furnace’s Flame Sensor

-Having a dirty or bad flame sensor is another top reason why your furnace is short cycling.
-You can determine if there’s a problem by paying attention to your furnace as it turns on.
-Here’s what to check for.
+Having a dirty or malfunctioning flame sensor is another top reason why your furnace might short cycle.
+You can tell if there’s a problem by watching your furnace as it starts up.
+Here’s what to look for.

-- Remove the door from your furnace so you can look at the burners.
-If you have a viewport in the furnace door, you may not have to remove the door for this.
+- Take off the door from your furnace so you can look at the burners.
+If you have a viewport in the furnace door, you may not need to remove the door for this.

-- Turn on the furnace by setting the thermostat to a warmer indoor temperature.
+- Switch on the furnace by setting the thermostat to a higher indoor temperature.

-- When you turn on the heat, the fan will begin running first.
-You should hear it turn on.
+- When you turn on the heat, the fan will turn on first.
+You should notice it turn on.

 - The ignitor will begin to glow.
 The ignitor is either on the left or right of the burners, but it varies according to the furnace model.

-- Once the ignitor is warm enough, the gas will turn on and the burners will light.
+- Once the ignitor is hot enough, the gas will switch on and the burners will ignite.

 Check Your Furnace’s Exhaust Pipe Often

-Your high-efficiency furnace exhausts combustion gases outside through a PVC pipe.
-This pipe can get obstructed by snow or bird nests, so you’ll want to ensure that it’s always clear.
-If the pipe gets plugged, it can result in your furnace overheating.
-It could also result in carbon monoxide flowing back into your home, creating a potentially deadly situation.
+Your high-efficiency furnace vents combustion gases outside through a PVC pipe.
+This pipe can get clogged by snow or bird nests, so you’ll want to ensure that it’s always clear.
+If the pipe gets clogged, it can result in your furnace overheating.
+It could also cause carbon monoxide to flow back into your home, creating a potentially life-threatening situation.

-However, modern furnaces are equipped with a pressure switch that generally will stop these situations from occurring.
-Households with young children will often find their kids have stuffed toy cars, sticks or nuts into the exhaust if it’s in a location that's accessible by tiny hands.
-Even this small amount is enough to trip the pressure switch.
-The irregular flow of air into and out of the system triggers the pressure switch, which shuts off the burners.
-If this is the root of your problem, you will experience short cycling and a furnace error code specifying the pressure switch was triggered.
+However, modern furnaces have a pressure switch that typically will stop these situations from happening.
+Families with young children will often find their kids have jammed toy cars, sticks or nuts into the exhaust if it’s in an area that’s accessible by little hands.
+Even this little amount is enough to trigger the pressure switch.
+The irregular flow of air into and out of the system trips the pressure switch, which shuts off the burners.
+If this is the underlying cause of your problem, you will encounter short cycling and a furnace error code specifying the pressure switch was triggered.

-An Expert HVAC technician from Broad Ripple Service Experts can look up the codes for you and diagnose the problem.
-Unfortunately, Nest has not evolved to the point where it can interpret the error codes furnace manufacturers create, so you will still require a pro to help you out.
+An Expert HVAC technician from Service Experts Heating, Air Conditioning & Plumbing can look up the codes for you and diagnose the problem.
+Unfortunately, Nest has not developed to the point where it can interpret the error codes furnace manufacturers create, so you will still require a pro to assist you.

 Let the Experts Solve Your Short Cycling Furnace

-If you receive the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
-At Broad Ripple Service Experts, our Experts have the knowledge to fix any furnace problem quickly and affordably.
-What’s even better is that we stand behind our repairs with a 100% Satisfaction Guarantee for one year.* To book your appointment, contact us at 317-527-0271 or schedule online.
+If you get the message, “Nest noticed that your furnace shuts down within 15 minutes of heating,” you know what to do.
+At Service Experts Heating, Air Conditioning & Plumbing, our Experts have the expertise to resolve any furnace problem quickly and affordably.
+What’s even better is that we back our repairs with a 100% Satisfaction Guarantee for one year.* To request your appointment, call us at 866-397-3787 or schedule online.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program Agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.